 As it was already mentioned, the unit operated using electricity when operated in Mode I and residual heat when operated in Mode II.
 The monitoring of the unit for both energy sources was carried out by SCADA.
-The energy consumption of the unit when using electricity ranged from 350 to 600 kWh /m3 of condensate.
-In Table 51 the heat balance from a representative experiment is given.
-The inlet brine at this experiment was 120L, the condensate 70L and the concentrate 50L.
-The temperature of the inlet brine was 15 °C, while the temperatures of the condensate and the concentrate were 70 °C and 50 °C, respectively.
+The energy consumption of the unit when using electricity ranged between 350 and 600 kWh /m3 of condensate.
+In Table 50 the heat balance from a representative experiment is given.
+The inlet brine at this experiment was 120 L, the condensate 70 L and the concentrate 50 L. The temperature of the inlet brine was 15 °C, while the temperatures of the condensate and the concentrate were 70 °C and 50 °C, respectively.
 High temperatures of condensate were due to batch operation of the unit.